david-gaspard/Usador/README.md

 ## PRESENTATION

 Usador is a C++ 2011 program to solve the matrix diffusion equation known as the *Usadel equation* [[1](#1)] describing the coherent propagation of a wave in a two-dimensional disordered medium.
-The name is an acronym for *"Usadel equation Solver in Arbitrary DisOrdered Regions"*.
+The name is an acronym for *"Usadel equation Solver for Arbitrary DisOrdered Regions"*.
 The solution of this equation provides the distribution of eigenvalues of the transmission matrix associated with the propagation of a wave between two surfaces located inside or at the edge of the medium.
 It also provides the disorder-averaged intensity profile of transmission eigenchannels (aka transmission eigenstates).